TrustAIRLab/HateBench/README.md

 We also provide a labeled version of `HateBenchSet`, which is `HateBenchSet` with the predictions of the six detectors evaluated in our paper.

-Specfically, for each detector, the predictions are recorded in following columns:
+Specifically, for each detector, the predictions are recorded in the following columns:

 * `{detector}`: the complete record returned by the detector.
 * `{detector}_score`: the hate score of the sample.